battle-tactics-strategies

 The Assyrian Empire, which dominated the ancient Near East from the 10th to the 7th centuries BCE, is rightly celebrated for its formidable land armies, advanced siege technology, and ruthless expansionist policies.
 Yet beneath the shadow of its chariots and infantry lay a lesser‑known but critical component of its military machine: a sophisticated system of naval power.
 While the Assyrians were never a true seafaring empire in the manner of the Phoenicians or later Greeks, they developed innovative riverine and coastal strategies that amplified their reach along the Tigris and Euphrates rivers and, at times, into the eastern Mediterranean.
-These naval strategies allowed the Assyrians to project power, secure trade, and hasten the pace of conquest—transforming waterways from natural obstacles into highways of imperial ambition.
+These naval strategies allowed the Assyrians to project power, secure trade, accelerate conquest, and transform waterways from natural obstacles into highways of imperial ambition.
+The ability to move armies, supplies, and siege equipment by water gave Assyrian kings a decisive operational advantage that their adversaries—often confined to land routes—could not match.

 The Geographic and Strategic Context of Assyrian Naval Power